mkejeiri/Scrum/README.md

 * Further, Scrum is an extendable framework which also could be nicely scale up to address/manage Portfolios and programs in larger organisations.

-> > I gladly shared documents and also a free certification course (scrum fundamentals certified) [link](https://www.scrumstudy.com) which allow anyone (newbies or with prior experience) who is willing to get a closer look at the framework and to learn at his own pace in a flexible way.
+> > I gladly shared documents and also a free certification course (scrum fundamentals certified) [link](https://www.scrumstudy.com) which allow anyone (newbie or with prior experience) who is willing to get a closer look at the framework and to learn at his own pace in a flexible way.

 Enjoy the ride!